CONTAINER VEGETABLE GARDENING

 We can actually grow vegetables in our home in containers.

-It makes me feel as I can soon turn my home into a tiny organic farm.
+It makes me feel as if I can soon turn my home into a tiny organic farm.

 Once you know how to grow your own vegetables, you will want to grow as many as varieties possible.